tommay/risp/README.md

 empty list, and it has dynamic scoping.
-Here's the actual failing code for that branch where zip, filter, and atoms are created as lambda expressions that call themselves recursively through their dynamically scoped bindings then passed into a lambda that does the actual zip/filter expression:
+Here's the actual failing code for that branch where zip, filter, and atoms are created as lambda expressions that call themselves recursively through their dynamically scoped bindings then are passed into a lambda that does the actual zip/filter expression:

 ~~~~
 ((lambda (zip filter atoms)